 Annual Crisp Point Lighthouse Conference: July 15, 2017

 Starting the day at the Whitefish Township Community Center on M-123 in Paradise, Crisp Point Light Historical Society members and Crisp Point Lighthouse enthusiasts will gather to organize and celebrate Crisp Point’s history and longevity.
-Join the group for coffee, juice, and baked goods, provided for breakfast.
 The groups leaders will be giving everyone an update on the happenings and future happenings at Crisp Point.
-Later, you can pack a lunch to eat at the school or at the light.
-Dinner will be at the lighthouse, with hot dogs and all the fixings.
-For more information, visit: www.CrispPointLighthouse.org
+For more information including conference details visit: www.CrispPointLighthouse.org

 Tahquamenon Trail Run: August 8, 2017